common name: blister beetles

 Figure 11.
 Adult Epicauta pensylvanica (De Geer), the black blister beetle.
 Photograph by John L. Capinera, University of Florida.

 E. strigosa (Gyllenhal) - From eastern Texas to the Atlantic and then north along the coast to Massachusetts, probably statewide in Florida.
-Adult hosts: Principally on cotton, okra, Compositae, Opuntia (Cactaceae), Ipomoea (Convolvulaceae), and Vigna (Leguminosae).
+Adult hosts: Principally on cotton, okra, Asteraceae, Opuntia (Cactaceae), Ipomoea (Convolvulaceae), and Vigna (Leguminosae).

 Figure 12.
 Adult Epicauta stigosa (Gyllenhal), a blister beetle.
 Photograph by Jeff Hollenbeck.